Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

+This can be checked by showing that $m=-a\cdot[B]$ and $n=b\cdot[B]$ are the multiplicity and linking number of the local Birkhoff section $B$, respectively.
+See \cite[Lemma 2.5]{shannon_thesis} for a proof of Fact (2).

-\item Each quadrant $W_i$ is homeomorphic to a solid torus, and the map $H_1(W_i)\to H_1(W\backslash\gamma)$ induced by the corresponding inclusion sends a generator of $H_1(W_i)$ to the longitude class $b\in H_1(W\backslash\gamma)$.
-The homology class $[\beta_0]$ in $H_1(W_i)$ is a generator (since it has intersection number one with the properly embedded disk $Q$) and thus $[\beta_0]\cdot[B]=b\cdot[B]$.
-Since the intersection number $b\cdot[B]$ equals the linking number $n(B,\gamma)$ (cf. \cite{bonatti-guelman}), and since $\beta_0$ cuts every quadrant $B_j$ of $B$ with the same orientation, we conclude that there are $n$ quadrants of $B$ inside $W_i$ (proposition \ref{prop_quadrants_of_Birkhoff_section} above) and that $P_B$ permutes cyclically these quadrants.
-Thus, $P_B^n$ fixes each quadrant $B_j$.
-In addition we have that:
+\begin{proof}[Proof of Proposition \ref{prop_quadrants_of_Birkhoff_section}] Each quadrant $W_i$ is homeomorphic to a solid torus, and the map $H_1(W_i)\to H_1(W\backslash\gamma)$ induced by the corresponding inclusion sends a generator of $H_1(W_i)$ to the longitude class $b\in H_1(W\backslash\gamma)$.
+The homology class $[\beta_0]$ in $H_1(W_i)$ of Fact (1) above is a generator (since it has intersection number one with the properly embedded disk $Q$) and thus $[\beta_0]\cdot[B]=b\cdot[B]$.
+Since the intersection number $b\cdot[B]$ equals the linking number $n(B,\gamma)$ by Fact (2), and since $\beta_0$ cuts once every quadrant $B_j$ of $B$ with the same orientation, we conclude that there are $n$ quadrants of $B$ inside $W_i$.
+This also shows that $n\neq 0$ (Proposition \ref{prop_linking-multiplicity}). \end{proof}